git/git.github.io/rev_news/drafts/edition-71.md

   respectively.

-  The fourth new mode, called "first-parent", though allows to get the same output as `-p --first-parent` but "without the changes in history traversal that the `--first-parent` option causes".
+  The fourth new mode, called "first-parent", though allows to get the same output as `-p --first-parent`, but "without the changes in history traversal that the `--first-parent` option causes".

   Sergey's patch series also refactored some code and fixed a small